omareloui/FileGenerator/README.md

 ### Config File

-You can override the default dist for files for a project's scope by creating `file-generator.yaml` to the project's root.
+You can override the default dest for files for a project's scope by creating `file-generator.yaml` to the project's root.

 #### **Schema**